cloud-agnost/agnost-website/server/storage/buckets.md

 Buckets are primarily used to manage your files and its contents (e.g., files, documents, images).

-### Upload
+### Upload a file

-The `upload` method allows you to upload a file to an existing bucket in Agnost's storage.
+The `upload` method allows you to upload a file to an existing bucket of your storage.
 You can upload a file from a readable stream or from a locally stored file on the disk.

 <Tabs defaultValue="javascript" groupId="dev" values={[ { label: "Javascript", value: "javascript" }]}>